ibm-cloud-docs/Cloudant/offerings/bluemix.md

 if you frequently approach the maximum number of database lookups, then you can modify the provisioning through the [Service pane](#servicetier) on the Account tab of the Dashboard.

-### Hardware specification
+## Hardware specification

-All plans are implemented on multi-tenant clusters.
+All plans except Dedicated are implemented on multi-tenant clusters.
 All data is stored in triplicate, across three separate physical nodes for High Availability and Data Recovery.

-### Support
+## Support

-Support for Standard plan service instances is optional.
+Support for Standard and Dedicated plan service instances is optional.
 It is provided by purchasing "{{site.data.keyword.Bluemix_notm}} Standard Support".
 Support is not available for the Lite plan.